mrlouf/inception/README.md

 + If you use your own computer, you will have to install Docker first, and then add your user to the Docker group to run the service.
 It took me about 5 minutes following the [official Docker's instruction](https://docs.docker.com/engine/install/ubuntu/).
 + Use **'docker logs < container >'** a lot.
 This command is your best friend for debugging faulty containers, check why your mariadb is not initialised, etc. It has saved me many times over.
 + Be careful when mounting up containers without stopping them first; you should regularly stop and remove them all, remove their images to avoid orphans and build them again if you have made significant changes.
++ Be ready to spend a lot of time idling in front of your terminal, gazing into the eternal abyss while your containers load.
+I spent about half of my logged-in time for this project watching the loading progress.
++ Having said that, the terminal will occasionally show error messages if a container could not be mounted: pay attention to any such message.
+It might sound trivial, but it is easy to miss a key clue as to why your database does not load or your Wordpress is empty.
++ If you face issues (spoiler: you will), you should be able to identify the cause: if you get a 502 gateway error trying to reach your static webpage, it is probably a port issue that could be related to your static container OR your nginx container.
+Simply because one service does not work, does not mean that the related container is automatically the faulty one.
+Always try to think from the broader perspective, as trivial as it might sound.

+If you have made it reading that far, I thank you for your time and I wish you good luck on your own project.
+\
+Nicolas